 Dunbar (knee) returned to practice Friday as a limited participant and is listed as questionable for Sunday's game against the Saints.

 While his current ailment doesn't seem too serious, Dunbar has an awfully long history of knee injuries for a 27-year-old player.
 Given that he played only 10 and five snaps on offense in his two appearances this season, the Rams can probably afford to proceed with caution.
 The team signed Dunbar with the hope he'd serve as a pass-catching complement to Todd Gurley, who subsequently has proven to be a receiving weapon in his own right.
 With Malcolm Brown (knee) already ruled out, Justin Davis will serve as Gurley's backup if Dunbar isn't available.

 Dunbar didn't practice Wednesday due to a knee injury, Alden Gonzalez of ESPN.com reports.

 Dunbar and knee concerns have gone hand in hand throughout his career.
-The primary reason he's played in 56 of a possible 90 contests to date, his absence Wednesday isn't an encouraging sign.
 On the other hand, the Rams may be giving Dunbar the day off as a precautionary measure.
-As a result, his activity level should be monitored closely as the weekend approaches to gauge his chances to spell Todd Gurley against the Saints on Sunday.
+Regardless, Dunbar's activity level should be monitored closely as the weekend approaches to gauge his chances to spell Todd Gurley against the Saints on Sunday.